Glasgow Airport Security

 Essential medicines and baby food may be permitted in larger quantities above the 100ml limit, but will be subject to authentication.

-Also, you may take on board liquid items of any size that are purchased after the security check in the Departure lounge.
-However, they need be given to you in a special sealed bag at the time of purchase.
+- Most duty free or similar purchases will be given to you in a special sealed bag.
 Do not open this bag until you have reached your final destination.
 You should also retain your proof of purchase throughout your journey.
 You will be required to show it at all transfer points.

 All Luggage – What Not To Pack

-In addition to the restrictions on what is allowed in hand luggage, there are a number of items that must not be taken on board an aircraft, either as hand luggage or in the hold.
+Here are a number of other items that must not be taken on board an aircraft or through security, either as hand luggage or in the hold.
 Please do not pack the following anywhere in your carry on or check in luggage:

 |Flammable liquids and solids||Oxidisers|